-Everything we know about Resident Evil 8: Village – trailer & details | Dexerto.com
+Everything we know about Resident Evil 8: Village – trailer, more - Dexerto

 Features

 Over on the PlayStation Blog, some tidbits about the upcoming horror release were revealed.
-According to the post, players can expect a more open-world experience with a bigger focus on combat than the previous entry in the series.
+Accordingly, players can expect a more open-world experience with a bigger focus on combat than the previous entry in the series.

 “With a greater focus on combat and exploration compared to Resident Evil 7, the village itself is just as important a character as any other, a location with a life of its own that will frequently keep you on edge as you discover its secrets,” the post read.